ZawLinUCSM/Item-based-recommender-system-Thesis-Code/README.md

-# ThesisCodes
-This is a repo of thesis codes I helped for some master students.
+# This is a repo I helped for some master students.

 # Item based movie recommendation system

+#Technologies
+  ASP.NET WEB FORMS, C#, SQL Server